ltforsman/Course_scrubber/README.md

 2. **Run locally**:
  You can download the source code from this github repo if you would like to run the software locally.
 To run, with python 3, run the local.py file and a separate window will popup.

+ To get the required libraries to run the source code use the line `pip install -r requirements.txt`.
+I recommend using a virtual environment in the project directory, but simply installing the dependancies to your local computer works as well.

 These two methods use the same algorithm and differ only in the presentation.

 Some features that I would like to add include: